This AI is impressively turning words into images

-(Pocket-lint) - There are a number of interesting artificial intelligence systems out there which have been developed to create images based on commands.
+There are a number of interesting artificial intelligence systems out there which have been developed to create images based on commands.
 We've written before about Google's Imagen tool which does this to such an impressive calibre that the company isn't realising it to the public for fear of misuse.

 There are other systems using Generative Adversarial Networks and AI to create similar imagery though.
-One of those is DALL-E 2 and DALL-E mini which are whipping up a storm online.
+One of those is DALL-E 2 and DALL-E mini (aka Craiyon) which are whipping up a storm online.

 DALL-E 2 itself is an artificial system which claims to create realistic imagery and artwork based solely on a user-description input in natural language.
 Some of them are remarkable, amusing and impressive.
 We've collected some of the best we've seen for your enjoyment.